deepjavalibrary/djl/docs/model-zoo.md

-# djl.ai - Model Zoo
+# DJL - Model Zoo

-djl.ai's Model Zoo is more than a collection of pre-trained models.
+Deep Java Library's (DJL) Model Zoo is more than a collection of pre-trained models.
 It's a bridge between model vendor and consumer.

 We provide a framework for developers to create and publish their model in an organized way.
 A ZooModel has the following
 characteristic: